By: Larry Kohn and Cory Yager, Georgia Traffic Ticket Super Lawyers Near Me

-The Georgia Super Speeder law was enacted at the urging of former Governor Sonny Perdue, in 2010.
+The Georgia Super Speeder law was enacted at the urging of former Gov. Sonny Perdue in 2010.
 The General Assembly, which was controlled in both houses of the Georgia General Assembly by a supermajority of Republicans, easily passed the bill for the Republican governor.
-Although touted as a possible source of funds for rural hospitals, super speeder GA is nothing more than a means of collecting extra taxes from speeding ticket scofflaws who flaunt posted Georgia speeding ticket laws.
+Although touted as a possible source of funds for rural hospitals, super speeder GA is nothing more than a means of collecting extra taxes from high-speed traffic ticket scofflaws who flaunt posted Georgia speeding ticket laws.
 Speeding tickets in Georgia are a huge source of income for many small counties and cities.

-The super speeder provisions apply to ALL “super speeders” traveling at excessive speeds on Georgia roadways, as defined under the Georgia Super Speeder statute (as codified in OCGA §40-6-189).
+The super speeder Georgia provisions apply to ALL “super speeders” traveling at excessive speeds on Georgia roadways, as defined under the Georgia Super Speeder statute (as codified in OCGA §40-6-189).
 The perceived unfairness of this new tax grab law has led to many citizens now hiring a traffic ticket lawyer to represent them, to try to lower the “miles per hour” showing on the speeding ticket in Georgia.
 Some out-of-state drivers who plead guilty or use online ticket paying services ignore the letter from Georgia DDS in GA demanding MORE money.

 Many people wonder, “Can you get arrested for speeding?”
-This super speeder driver who does not pay up, regardless of why he or she was pulled over the second time, is going to jail, for non-payment of that super speeder ticket.
-This is because he or she is showing as “suspended license” on the GA DDS records, even though this driver holds a driver’s license in another state.
-This status on the Georgia Department of Driver Safety computer authorizes the police officer to cuff and arrest that person.
+This super speeder driver who does not pay up, regardless of why he or she was pulled over the second time, is going to jail for non-payment of that super speeder ticket.
+They’re going to jail because he or she is showing as “suspended license” on the GA DDS records, even though this driver holds a driver’s license in another state.

-A Georgia speeding ticket can cost over $1000 (fine plus surcharges) in some courts around Georgia, before the GA Super Speeder law assessment is added.
+A Georgia speeding ticket can cost over $1000 (fine plus surcharges) in some courts around Georgia before the GA Super Speeder law assessment is added.
 Several municipal courts along I-95 in the coastal Georgia area are notorious for these draconian Georgia speeding ticket fines.
 Plus, many drivers pulled over face added criminal charges such as:

 The GA super speeder law adds $200 onto a speeding ticket for anyone caught speeding and driving on a Georgia road at an excessive speed.
 Two situations are contemplated for triggering the GA super speeder tax: